 About Us

 At the heart of Mirabilis Collective are its co-founders, Stephanie Nicholls and Tresna Stampalia, whose friendship and creative collaboration date back to their university days.
-Their shared journey through orchestras, chamber music ensembles, and Australian touring musical theatre productions has been a testament to the power of uniting through music.
+Over the years, their shared journey through orchestras, chamber music ensembles, and Australian touring musical theatre productions revealed a common truth—women’s contributions to music were underrepresented on stage and in programming.

-Mirabilis Collective is a vibrant artistic hub where the exchange of ideas and experiences fuels our collective growth and creativity.
+Mirabilis Collective is a dynamic community of women musicians, where the exchange of ideas and experiences fuels artistic innovation and creative collaboration.

-We embrace an intergenerational approach, recognising that women of all ages have invaluable insights and skills to contribute.
-This blend of experience and fresh perspectives is key to our innovative and sustainable approach to music-making.
+We embrace an intergenerational approach, valuing the insights, skills, and unique perspectives that women of all ages bring to music-making.
+This blend of experience and fresh creativity is essential to our evolving and sustainable approach to chamber music..

-Our performances are dedicated to showcasing the rich contributions of women composers and musicians.
-We aim to create concerts that are musically enriching and celebrate the resilience and creativity of women in the arts.
+Our performances honour and amplify the contributions of women composers and musicians.
+We create musically enriching concerts that celebrate resilience, artistry, and storytelling through sound, ensuring women's voices remain at the forefront of the arts.

-Join us at Mirabilis Collective as we bring together women in music to create, perform, and inspire.
-Connect with us to experience the power and impact of women collaborating in music.
+Join us at Mirabilis Collective as we connect, create, and inspire.
+Experience the power of women collaborating in music.

 Mirabilis Collective Directors